pgonzalezesp/pgonzalezesp.github.io/work.md

 ---

 ## Research Assistant
-Benthos and Nekton Ecology Laboratory from Northwestern Biological Research Centre (CIBNOR) from 2012-2015.
+Nekton and Reef Ecology Laboratory from Northwestern Biological Research Centre (CIBNOR) from 2012-2015.
 Project:
 * "Effect of ocean acidification on the reefs of the Mexican Pacific, genetic landscape, climate reconstruction and coral growth" CB-CONACYT, La Paz, México.